-For the past few years, feminism has been enjoying significant attention in the limelight.
-From Beyoncé choosing to include it in the iconography for her Beyoncé album and 2014 world tour, to the Women’s March in 2017 where over 5 million people came out in support of women’s rights, to the recent #MeToo movement protesting sexual harassment and assault, feminism is a topic that’s recently been a magnet for meaningful discussion, as well as press coverage.
+For the past few years, feminism has been garnering significant attention in the limelight, and the meaning of feminism has been debated at length.
+From the Women’s March in 2017 where over 5 million people came out in support of women’s rights, to the continually relevant #MeToo movement protesting sexual harassment and assault, feminism is a topic that’s recently been a magnet for meaningful discussion, as well as press coverage.

 But all of this attention has dragged a lot of controversy along with it.
 At the top of the debate is the longstanding question of what feminism is.
 But in the midst of the political discussion, it’s easy to forget that feminism is a word.
 We all have an idea of what we associate with feminism or what we expect feminists to look like, but what is the meaning of feminism really?

-Trusted Merriam-Webster (which coincidentally named feminism the Word of the Year for 2017) defines it as “the theory of the political, economic, and social equality of the sexes; or organized activity on behalf of women’s rights and interests.”
-It also claims that the first use of “feminism” in English appeared in 1841.
+Trusted Merriam-Webster (which also named feminism the Word of the Year for 2017) defines it as “the theory of the political, economic, and social equality of the sexes; or organized activity on behalf of women’s rights and interests.”
+It also notes that the first use of “feminism” in English appeared in 1841.